-Goal # 1 In-Home Care Services
+Goal #1: In-Home Care Services

-Goal: To provide in-home care services enabling older adults and individuals with disabilities to continue living in their homes, content and safe.
-Rationale: Objective 1.1 The Public Authority Registry will provide at least one Projected Start and End Dates Title IIIB Funded PD or C 4 Update Status independent provider orientation session per month with 10 to 30 individuals in attendance.
-Additional sessions will be ⊠2020-2021 ☐ Yes provided in Spanish, Vietnamese and Mandarin as needed.
-Sessions will be three and a half hours and provide information on how IHSS works; how to be active on the □ 2021-2022 □ 2022-2023 ⊠ No registry; roles and responsibilities of independent providers; disease prevention; elder abuse and mandated reporter confidentiality; completing paperwork and timesheets; benefits and who to contact for different aspects of the program.
-Success will be measured by attendance, and end □ 2023-2024 of session evaluations.
-(Reference Section 8-2,4 5, 6)
+Goal: To provide in-home care services enabling older adults and individuals with disabilities to continue living in their home content and safe.
+Rationale: Objective 1.1 The Public Authority Registry will provide at least one independent provider orientation session per month with 10 to 30 individuals in attendance.
+Additional sessions will be provided in Spanish, Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 ⊠2020-2021 □Yes Vietnamese and Mandarin as needed.
+Sessions are three and a half hours and provide information on ⊠2021-2022 ⊠No how IHSS works; how to be active on the registry, roles and responsibilities of independent providers; □2022-2023 disease prevention; elder abuse and mandated reporter confidentiality; completing paperwork and timesheets; benefits and who to contact for different aspects of the program.
+Success will be measured by attendance, and end of session evaluations. □2023-2024 (Reference Section 8-2, 4, 5, 6)